 I looked back down the steep incline.
 All I saw were heads.
 People forged their way upwards, people seated in exhaustion, the backs of a couple who had just passed us on the way down.
 I couldn’t see the ground.
 I couldn’t see the earth.
 We had left that hours ago.
 We were committed.

 Up ahead it was obvious how the crowd was thinning.
 We had passed too many now who were sitting defeated on the stairs, or had commenced their descent in the sparse hope of returning.
 I know what it’s like to descend a steep slope.
 It kills the knees.
-Gravity pulls your body down and the task is less about walking down than it is about staying up and not falling.
+Gravity pulls your body down and the task is less about walking down than it is about staying upright and not falling.

 We were way up, I can’t say how far, but there were wisps of cloud though which we could occasionally see the distant earth beneath us like a patchwork of green quilts, when the staircase started to sway.
 I almost fell, and bent back waving my arms for balance.
 Gabbie was thrown on to the railing.
 Fear shot up my spine and I twisted in a last effort to avoid falling.
 I just caught the railing and hauled myself to a safe position, and clung on.